aditya110603/FitBite/README.md

-# 🥗 FitBite (iOS App)
+# 🥗 Fit Bite

-**FitBite** is a machine learning–powered iOS app designed to help users track, manage, and improve their nutrition through real-time food recognition, barcode scanning, and integration with Apple Health.
+**Fit Bite** is a machine learning–powered iOS app designed to help users track, manage, and improve their nutrition through real-time food recognition, barcode scanning, and integration with Apple Health.

 ---